BEST LAPTOP, 5 BEST LAPTOPS TO BUY

 But the Spectre x360 14 isn’t just pretty to look at: it’s also a pleasure to use as a daily work driver.
 Intel’s latest 11th Gen processors and Iris Xe integrated graphics deliver snappy performance with no slowdown or freezes that we observed.
 And we got an average of 10 hours of battery life out of the device — one of the best results we’ve ever seen.

 On the outside, the Spectre includes a roomy 3:2 display, and if FHD resolution doesn’t suit your fancy, there are OLED and 1,000-nit options available.
 There’s even a packaged stylus, which attaches magnetically to the side of the Spectre — handy if you’re using the device as a tablet.
 Pretty much every other aspect of this laptop, from its comfortable keyboard and smooth touchpad to its bass-heavy audio and practical port selection, rivals or exceeds the best convertibles on the market.

 Such an exceptional package of features doesn’t come cheap, and many customers will find everything they need in a less expensive product.
 But the Spectre x360 14 is the new gold standard of Windows convertibles.
 Overall, it’s the best Windows laptop you can buy.

-THE BEST LAPTOP IN 2021 FOR BIG-SCREEN FANS
+THE BEST LAPTOP FOR BIG-SCREEN FANS

 Even if you’ve used a light laptop before, it’s difficult to explain how light the LG Gram 17 is best laptops to buy.
 It has a massive 17-inch display, but it’s somehow only three pounds.
 Picking it up messes with your mind; you feel like you’re not holding anything.